Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Methods

-We consider a 1D lattice of $N\gg1$ identical, non-interacting emitters (two-level systems, TLS) with transition energy $\hbar\omega_{\mathrm{eg}}$ embedded in effectively 1D cavity of length $L \equiv L_x$, i.e., multi-mode TC model (Fig.\;\ref{fig:FIG1}).
+We consider a 1D lattice of $N\gg1$ identical, non-interacting emitters (two-level systems, TLS) with transition energy $\hbar\omega_{\mathrm{eg}}$ embedded in effectively 1D cavity of length $L \equiv L_x$, i.e., multi-mode TC model (Fig.~\ref{fig:FIG1};\,(a) schematic of the cavity and emitters coupling to modes; (b) illustrative single-excitation dispersion of $\omega_k$, $\omega_{\mathrm{eg}}$, and $\varepsilon_{k_\pm}$).
 Cavity mode frequencies are given by